chcosta/buildtools/Documentation/VSTSBuildManagement.md

 - Don't uniquely identify a build definition, just always create a new one.

-My preference is for option (2).
+*Solution*
+We are going to go for an option which is a combination of the first and second option.
+We will specify a unique identifier, but also use the repo branch /name as the identifier.
 Using an identifier provides a hook so that we can relate any build definition back to the instance which spawned it (something which is often difficult to do).
-This would also allow us to have multiple build systems utilizing the infrastructure which would be less likely to encounter name collisions, ie greater flexibility.
+This will also allow us to have multiple build systems utilizing the infrastructure which would be less likely to encounter name collisions, ie greater flexibility.
+We may potentially specify some additional identifer such as "PipeBuild" or "Jenkins".

 **Build definition repositories**